 - A form of small group instruction combining independent research and class discussions under the guidance of a professor.

 - A class that has a group discussion format rather than a lecture format

-- Most commonly offered as upper-level and graduate courses, these are small classes of approximately 15 students each, designed to facilitate intensive study of specific subject areas.
+- Most commonly offered as upper-level and graduate courses, these are relatively small classes designed to facilitate intensive study of specific subject areas.

-As a seminar course, students will be expected to conduct projects independently according to guidelines described below and take initiative in making contributions to class discussion from reading assignments and individual project work on a weekly basis.
+As a seminar course, students will be expected to conduct projects independently according to guidelines described below and take initiative in making contributions to class discussion from reading assignments and individual project work, minimally, on a weekly basis.

-- Knowledge of and skills in searching two of the Big Three (Dialog, Factiva, and LexisNexis) is required.
+- Knowledge of and skills in searching two of the Big Three (Dialog, Factiva, and LexisNexis).
 Student passwords will be made available early in the semester and students will be expected to review and work with the Big Three and other recommended sources.